 Are there any default legal requirements as to the selection of a tribunal - for example, concerning the number of arbitrators or their characteristics?

-Where the Arbitration and Conciliation Act applies and the number of arbitrators is not agreed by the parties, the default number will be three (Section 6 of the act).
-Under the Lagos State Arbitration Law, the default number of arbitrators is one.
+Where the Arbitration and Conciliation Act applies and the number of arbitrators is not agreed by the parties, the default number will be three (Section 6 of the act), and the default appointing authority shall be the High Court (Section 7 of the act).
+Under the Lagos State Arbitration Law, the default number of arbitrators is one (Section 7 of the Lagos State Arbitration Law), and the default appointing authority is the Lagos Court of Arbitration (Section 8 of the Lagos State Arbitration Law).
 Where the arbitration is international in nature and the nationality of the arbitrator(s) is not stated, it is advisable to appoint an arbitrator of a nationality other than the nationality of the parties (Section 44(4) of the act).

 Challenging the appointment of an arbitrator

 Can the appointment of an arbitrator be challenged?
 Can an arbitrator be disqualified?
 What is the procedure for this?